Vegetarian Festival Phuket

 While the festivities generally only take place in and around a few of the most popular shrines and temples around the island, there are over 40 found in Phuket and unsurprisingly ALL of them participate.
 With set locations and rituals for each day the Vegetarian Festival Phuket is one of the most enigmatic and exciting celebration that happens on the island.

-Visit our Vegetarian Festival Phuket 2018 Blog Blog with all information of this year’s Festival.
+Visit our Vegetarian Festival Phuket 2019 Blog with all information of last year Festival.

 Below the Vegetarian Festival Phuket 2017 schedule: